 Counting the trees being planted means we can measure the impact we are having.
 More trees planted will absorb more carbon dioxide from the atmosphere, thereby reducing the negative impact of greenhouse gases on our climate and our environment.

 In order to make a meaningful response to climate change it’s important to be clear about what trees qualify to count.
 Native restoration planting programmes throughout New Zealand use a wide range of tree and shrub species.
-While all of these will contribute to carbon sequestration (sucking up carbon), the requirement of Trees That Count will follow the criteria for tree planting as defined in New Zealand’s Emissions Trading Scheme (ETS) in that a tree must be capable of reaching a minimum height of 5 metres.
+While all of these will contribute to carbon sequestration (sucking up carbon dioxide), the requirement of Trees That Count will follow the criteria for tree planting as defined in New Zealand’s Emissions Trading Scheme (ETS) in that a tree must be capable of reaching a minimum height of 5 metres.

 Trees That Count is counting, and planting trees that are:

 - Species that have the potential to reach a minimum height of 5 metres at maturity

 - “In addition” to nature—that is, deliberately planted and not counted through natural regeneration

 - Planted with the intention of being maintained and protected until maturity.

 Native tree are selected because of the other arrays of environmental benefits they provide - like increasing biodiversity, restoring waterways, creating habitats for our native birds and insects.